 In this respect, it can be pointed out that a great diversity and specificity of primitives may be convenient in order to develop concise and possibly elegant models, but this abundance tends to make formal reasoning and theory construction difficult.
 An ideal solution to conciliate reasoning capabilities and practical expressivity consists in having a minimal number of basic primitives in terms of which richer derived ones can be constructed.
-In contrast to QNs, the basic PN formalism is quite austere:

-Fig. 1 A stochastic Petri net and the corresponding extended queueing network only two simple and somewhat orthogonal primitives are identified (transitions and places).
+In contrast to QNs, the basic PN formalism is quite austere: only two simple and somewhat orthogonal primitives are identified (transitions and places).
 In a sense, it can be said that PN theory develops in a top-down way, giving primarily attention to the logical properties of fully non-deterministic models.
 In other words, PN formalisms are based on a few basic principles leading to great descriptive power, while QNs are based on several expressive blocks (with rich semantics, dealing with relatively sophisticated queues and server disciplines and also routing policies), a catalogue that increases under a more problem oriented perspective, resulting from practical needs.
-An initial comparison of QNs and timed PNs models for performance evaluation is provided in Vernon et al. (1987), were emphasis is put on notation (what models can be expressed and suitability for representing a class of models) and evaluation efficiency (what can be computed and computational effort required).
+An initial comparison of QNs and timed PNs models for performance evaluation is provided in [171], were emphasis is put on notation (what models can be expressed and suitability for representing a class of models) and evaluation efficiency (what can be computed and computational effort required).

 In historical terms, the bridges between these two overlapping families of models for performance evaluation have been fruitful.
-For example, synchronization has been introduced in QNs in a more restricted but systematic way when dealing with Fork Join QN with Blocking (FJQN/B, a class of models with the structure of strongly connected Marked Graphs, a well-understood subclass of PNs) (Dallery et al. 1997), or to derive performance solution techniques on the PN side by adapting techniques from the QN field.
-The latter include performance bounds, mean value analysis, response time approximations or tensor based computations (Balbo and Silva 1998).
-The same efficiency can be expected for their fluid approximations: timed fluid PNs may benefit from borrowing concepts and techniques from fluid QNs, while the problems in fluid PNs may also influence developments in fluid QNs.
+For example, synchronization has been introduced in QNs in a more restricted but systematic way when dealing with Fork Join QN with Blocking (FJQN/B, a class of models with the structure of strongly connected Marked Graphs, a well-understood subclass of PNs) [46], or to derive performance solution techniques on the PN side by adapting techniques from the QN field.
+The latter include performance bounds, mean value analysis, response time approximations or tensor based computations [10].
+The same efficiency can be expected for their fluid approximations: timed fluid PNs may benefit from borrowing concepts and techniques from fluid QNs, while the problems in fluid PNs may also influence developments in fluid ONs.